 However, this study had several flaws such as not determining the long-term effects of massage on scar tissue past 35 days.
 Furthermore, it did not consider the age of the scar tissue and suggested that this may have influenced how successful the massage treatment was on the patients.

 Conversely, Shin & Bordeaux (2012) concluded that massage does not always have a positive effect on scar tissue.
 The authors reviewed ten publications that met their inclusion criteria of studies that had original data and investigated the use of massage for the prevention or treatment of scars.
-The study showed that 45.7% of the treated patients improved along the Scar Assessment Scale.
-Plus, they experienced a general improvement of their wellbeing (for instance, less pain, depression and anxiety).
+The study showed that 45.7% of the treated patients improved along with the Scar Assessment Scale.
+Plus, they experienced a general improvement in their well-being (for instance, less pain, depression and anxiety).

 Based on the above results the authors concluded that although benefits can be seen with massage therapy, it does not provide evidence for massage therapy actually breaking down scar tissue.

-However, we must keep into consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
+However, we must keep in consideration that scientific research surrounding the application of massage therapy on muscle fibrosis (scar tissue) is limited.
 Rather than investigating if the scar tissue can be broken down through the mechanical force of massage, scientific studies focus on how wound healing can be optimised from the early stages of injury by using appropriate and progressive mobilisation, strengthening and flexibility strategies (Jarvinen et al., 2017).
-As stated by Chapelle (2016), recent studies suggest that the fibrotic response and collagen deposition that cause the accumulation of scar tissue, can be reduced by applying stretches to the area (Chapelle, 2016).
-These stretches will vary depending on the location of the scar tissue and available range at the joint.
+As stated by Chapelle (2016), recent studies suggest that the fibrotic response and collagen deposition that cause the accumulation of scar tissue can be reduced by applying stretches to the area.
+These stretches will vary depending on the location of the scar tissue and the available range at the joint.

 What do I think as a sports therapist?

-To fully understand the optimal treatment procedure, and clarify the mechanisms behind the theory, more research is needed on the relationship between massage and scar tissue (especially, because of the conflicting evidence).
+In my opinion, to fully understand the optimal treatment procedure, and clarify the mechanisms behind the theory, more research is needed on the relationship between massage and scar tissue (especially, because of the conflicting evidence).

 However, I believe that although massage therapy can have beneficial effects on visible scars, such as improving pain, range of motion and appearance, the scar tissue will not fully be broken down but encouraged to become more organised and functional in nature, like the pre-existing tissue.

-I strongly believe in a more active approach especially at the early stages of the healing process after an injury occurs.
-To improve scar tissue healing, the focus should be placed upon gradual passive and active mobilisation and isometric strengthening exercises.
+A more active approach would be more beneficial, especially at the early stages of the healing process after an injury occurs.
+To improve scar tissue healing, the focus should be placed on gradual passive and active mobilisation and isometric strengthening exercises.

-This will aim to encourage organised scar tissue that is strong and functional, whilst decreasing the risk of muscular atrophy that is often associated with injuries.
+This will encourage the formation of organised scar tissue that is strong and functional, whilst decreasing the risk of muscular atrophy that is often associated with injuries.

-If you have an acute injury and would like our help to optimise your recovery process and scar tissue formation, book a consultation appointment on the ‘book online’ button below, or alternatively contact us via email.
+If you have an acute injury and would like our help to optimise your recovery process and scar tissue formation, book online or alternatively contact us.

-Chapelle, S.L.
+- Chapelle, S.L.
 (2016) Understanding and Approach to Treatment of Scars and Adhesions.
+(PDF)